 Weather station 14.6 miles from here

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Bath Rock:

-This is a simple route that starts directly across from the Bath Rock parking area. the route varies from guide book to guide book but basically as a 5.5 it runs straight up to a tree belay.
+This is a simple route that starts directly across from the Bath Rock parking area.
+The route varies from guide book to guide book, but basically as a 5.5 it runs straight towards the left crack.
+It takes the line furthest left of the tree on the face.
 The climbing involves moving from one large hand hold to the next.
 It is on the east face, and a little left of center.
 Descend via the back....[more]
 Browse More Classics in ID

 Ditto that.
 They're not even sure when or who might have placed the rebar on Bath Rock.
 Might even pre-date most climbing in the area (ie, pre Alpenbock or Steinfell folks).

 My guess is it's most likely a local effort done in conjuction with one of the old promotional events way back in the '30s to '50s or so.
 Whoever did it, actually did a nice job.
 For a climber, though, that down climb is pretty reasonable, although, would be spooky as an onsight downclimb.